 When the number of users is high, and no one is willing to share hardware, this level of virtualization comes in handy.

-Here, every user gets their own virtual environment with dedicated virtual hardware resource.
+Here, every user gets their own virtual environment with dedicated virtual hardware resources.
 This way, no conflicts arise.

 Library interfacing virtualization is made possible by API hooks.
 These API hooks control the communication link from the system to the applications.